 In addition to scientific skills our courses provide students with the ability to analyse and solve problems, with advanced presentational and communication skills, and with team-working skills, all of which will be valuable in your chosen career.

-All courses are recognised by both the RSC and the Institute of Chemistry in Ireland.
-The MSci in Chemistry is fully accredited by the RSC leading to professional membership of the RSC.
+All courses are accredited by the Royal Society of Chemistry, leading to professional membership of the RSC.